syncfusion/blazor-docs/src/common/appearance/theme.md

 > The Syncfusion Bootstrap theme is designed based on `Bootstrap v3`, whereas the Bootstrap4 theme is designed based on `Bootstrap v4`.

-* All theme files are shipped as `staticWebAssets` in the `Syncfusion.Blazor` NuGet package.
+* All theme files are shipped as `staticWebAssets` in the `Syncfusion.Blazor` and `Syncfusion.Blazor.Themes` NuGet packages.

 * Add the below link reference inside the `<head>` element of the `~/Pages/_Host.cshtml` file for Blazor server app or `~/wwwroot/index.html` file for Blazor WebAssembly app.

+    If you are using `Syncfusion.Blazor` NuGet package in your application, then use the below reference link.
     ```html
     <head>
         ....